-You must apply for the PTR every year, it is not renewed annually like the homeowner’s exemption.
-Applications are accepted only between January1st and April 17th 2018 but you should wait until you’ve received all of your income documents.
-Even if you file an extension on your income taxes, the PTR application must be submitted by April 17th.
+You must apply for the PTR every year.
+It is not renewed annually like the homeowner’s exemption.
+Applications are accepted only between January 1st and April 15th, but you should wait until you’ve received all of your income documents.
+Even if you file an extension on your income taxes, the PTR application must be submitted by April 15th.
 If you don’t have all your income information, bring in what you have to begin the application process.

-You may qualify for property tax reduction in 2018 if you:
+You may qualify for property tax reduction if you:

-- Owned and lived in a home or mobile home in Idaho that was your primary residence before April 17, 2018 (You may qualify if you lived in a care facility or nursing home.
+- Owned and lived in a home or manufactured home in Idaho that was your primary residence before April 15, of the year you are applying (You may qualify if you lived in a care facility or nursing home.
 Contact your county assessor for information.), and

 - Age 65 or older